Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ### Update and upgrade your Ubuntu Linux Server.

-$sudo apt update && sudo apt upgrade  // update and upgrade ubuntu
+$ sudo apt update && sudo apt upgrade  // update and upgrade ubuntu

 ### Install a few dependencies required by this tutorial with the below-mentioned command: